 - Beware the Nice Ones: Angry Fyodor Simeonovich is just as scary as Cristobal Junta.

-- Cool Old Guy: The Great Ancient Squid Spyridon combines this trope with Everything's Squishier with Cephalopods.
+- Cool Old Guy: The Great Ancient Squid Spyridon serves as such.

 - Fantastic Racism: Gabby is a Bedbug supremacist, who sees humans as an inferior species.

 - Four-Temperament Ensemble: Not the protagonists, but the members of the Troika: Vunyukov is phlegmatic, Farfurkis is melancholic, Khlebovvodov is choleric, Vybegallo is sanguine.

 - From Nobody to Nightmare: In one of the versions of the novel, Lavr Vunyukov originally was a petty inspector who was inspecting the Extranormal Institute.
 He was lost in a Pocket Universe and took it over, becoming one big father of all Obstructive Bureaucrats.

 - Grave Humor: Everything Panurge says in the first edition of the novel.